EJEHardenberg/timecatcher/readme.md

 Improvements I want to see / plan on
 -----------------------------------------------------------------------

-1. Pause command instead of the -s to start
-2. Some type of timeline that makes use of the index file
+1. Some type of timeline that makes use of the index file
-3. Integration with a git hook
+2. Integration with a git hook